 My organization has a Bing Maps key that can be used in maps shared publicly.
 I see the Bing Maps basemap in my maps but the public sees an ArcGIS Online basemap.

-You can use My Stories to share subscriber content in Story Maps.
+You can use My Stories to share subscriber content in your story maps.

 Hosted web layers